Office 365 migration: Things to heed and Best security practices

 Office 365 Migration Strategy

-Here are some of the crucial things that you cannot afford to miss out when planning your Office 365 migration strategy:
+Here are some of the crucial things that you cannot afford to miss out on when planning your Office 365 migration strategy:

 Domain names: First and foremost, moving to Office 365 does not in any way take away any of your existing ability to run your domain as you see fit.
 However, for using the existing domain with Office 365, you will have to complete a verification process designed to ensure that the domain actually belongs to you.
-Also, you might want to consider employing a proper plan for on-premise AD migration to cloud, if your plan is to eventually get rid of the on-premise Exchange Server.
+Also, you might want to consider employing a proper plan for on-premise AD migration to the cloud if your plan is to eventually get rid of the on-premise Exchange Server.

-Identity management: This is another crucial factor and there are different approaches to identity management in Office 365:
+Identity management: This is another crucial factor, and there are different approaches to identity management in Office 365:

-• Cloud authentication: You can setup the users to have a cloud identity that helps them to login via their Azure AD account.
-In such scenarios you can either create and manage users from the Office 365 Admin center or use PowerShell cmdlets.
+• Cloud authentication: You can set up the users to have a cloud identity that helps them to log in via their Azure AD account.
+In such scenarios, you can either create and manage users from the Office 365 Admin center or use PowerShell cmdlets.
 Cloud authentication is often preferred when on-premises servers are no longer required.

-Timeline management: You need to have a clear cut time frame for the migration.
+Timeline management: You need to have a clear-cut time frame for the migration.
 If you have large data to migrate, it can take even months or weeks to migrate.
-A proper migration strategy should address the problems before hand and must necessarily have a contingency plan in the event of a failure.
-It is very much essential to have proper budgeting, preparing the users, the do’s and dont’s etc.
+A proper migration strategy should address the problems beforehand and must necessarily have a contingency plan in the event of a failure.
+It is very much essential to have proper budgeting, preparing the users, the dos and don’ts, etc.

 Best Security Practices for Office 365

-You might have a well defined plan for Office 365 migration.
+You might have a well-defined plan for Office 365 migration.
 But that is still not sufficient if you do not keep your account secure.
 Microsoft may offer you excellent security features.
-But as a customer, it is also your duty to be on guard in order to prevent any unforeseen events like phishing, ransomware, hacking attempts, user data being stolen etc. Therefore, it is highly essential to follow some of the best security practices as outlined below.
+But as a customer, it is also your duty to be on guard in order to prevent any unforeseen events like phishing, ransomware, hacking attempts, user data being stolen, etc. Therefore, it is highly essential to follow some of the best security practices as outlined below.

 Using the Microsoft Secure Score: This is similar to a grading system, where organizations are given a score based on the security measures they have taken for their account.
 This is compared with the standard security settings of Microsoft and then evaluated.
-For more info on the Microsoft Secure Score you can visit this link.
+For more info on the Microsoft Secure Score, you can visit this link.
 To check your score, follow the instructions below.

-1) Head to https://security.microsoft.com/securescore and login with your admin credentials.
+1) Head to https://security.microsoft.com/securescore and log in with your admin credentials.
 You will get a loading page as shown below.

 2) After the page is fully loaded, you will be displayed with the security score under the ‘Overview tab’.
 Higher the score, the better are your security settings.